 Studies on the relationship between fiber and prostate cancer are inconclusive, and the evidence that eating more dietary fiber can help prevent prostate cancer has been a challenge to find.
 However, one study suggests that a high fiber diet can help men manage the progression of the disease if they are in the early stages of prostate cancer.

-A study involving 2,000 men reported that those who ate a moderate to a high amount of fiber had a 30-39 percent of lowering the chance of developing aggressive prostate cancer compared with men who consumed the least amount of fiber.
+A study involving 2,000 men reported that those who ate a moderate to a high amount of fiber reduced their chances of developing an aggressive form of colon cancer by 30-39 percent.
 They found that the primary ingredient in a high-fiber diet, inositol hexaphosphate (IP6), aids in preventing prostate tumors from producing new blood vessels that nourish cancer and allow it to spread and grow.
 High-fiber diets also reduce the rate at which prostate tumors use glucose.

 The study also investigated why prostate cancer does not progress in men in Asian societies, while it does in Western societies.
 They found that the difference is not in genetics but fiber intake, which is good news because men can modify their diet.